 I have classified these particular imprints/tools as pd-21a and pd-21b (shown at the top of this page at high resolution.)

-In their description of the Dubuisson the mention that he worked with his father Rene and that they worked for other binders.
+In their biographical description of Dubuisson they mention that he worked with his father Rene and that they worked for other binders.
 It is well known that they worked for Padeloup.
 Now if we look at the BnF page for Padeloup we find an impressive array of 27 binding examples.
-The first two on the list are errors as the first is actually an admitted Douceur, and the second is not by Padeloup further down the list we discover three large Dubuisson Plaques which we can look at later as I want to bring our attention to the last binding in the Padeloup collection.
-This binding has recieved a lot of attention by the BnF and they have given a very detailed description of it stating "Binding done in Paris around 1745-1750 by the workshop of Antoine-Michel Padeloup, binder of the King for the Marquise de Pompadour.
+The first two on the list are errors as the first is actually an admitted Douceur, and the second is not by Padeloup but they have attributed this binding to him.
+I have discovered that this second binding was infact decorated by Louis Douceur (see my page on this) Lets look at the last binding in the BnF collection of supposed bindings by Padeloup.
+This binding has recieved a lot of attention from the BnF experts and they have given a very detailed description of it, stating "Binding done in Paris around 1745-1750 by the workshop of Antoine-Michel Padeloup, binder of the King for the Marquise de Pompadour.
 Dating is proposed according to the date of publication of the volume and the attribution is based on the presence in the gilding material of irons (tools) characteristic of the production of the workshop of Antoine-Michel Padeloup.

 click here to see the next page...